IrinaNorro/IrinaNorro/README.md

     But have improved a lot.
 I even enjoy it now.

   ### Being comfy in discomfort zone.
     Getting myself in new unknown situations is my middle name.
 I like exploring new areas, places, ideas, life stories of people.
-    I think this is one of my biggest advantages in learning to code.
+I think this is one of my biggest advantages when learning to code.

  ### Pursuing Imperfection
     “It is wise to recognize we are all imperfect in some way.”